The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Spillover effects of affirmative action

 A possible explanation for this finding is that prospective students may not have known that the take-up of affirmative action would differ across UERJ's majors.
-Students were surely aware of the admission policy, but our DD analysis nets out school-level changes in the characteristics of top enrollees.
-Before enrolling, it may have been hard to know that the share of affirmative action students would be, for example, 15 percentage points lower in Economics than in Business on average.
-Thus affirmative action may have deterred some students from enrolling in any major at UERJ, but Table \ref{tab:dd_traits} shows that compositional changes are unlikely to explain a significant portion of our DD results for labor market outcomes.
+Students were surely aware of the admission policy, but our DD analysis nets out school-level changes in top enrollees' characteristics.
+Before enrolling, students may not have known the affirmative action share would be, for example, 15 percentage points lower in Economics than in Business.
+Thus while affirmative action may have deterred some students from enrolling in \emph{any} UERJ major, compositional changes are unlikely to fully explain our DD results.

-By contrast, affirmative action had a large impact on the demographics and test scores of non-top enrollees (column D of Table \ref{tab:dd_traits}).
-In majors with greater exposure to affirmative action, the student bodies became more racially diverse, older, and lower-ability as measured by entrance exam scores.
-This reflects the admission preference given to affirmative action students and the intended effects on diversity.
+By contrast, in majors with high exposure to affirmative action, the population of non-top enrollees became more racially diverse, older, and lower-ability as measured by entrance exam scores (column D of Table \ref{tab:dd_traits}).
+This reflects the intended effects of affirmative action on diversity.